 This course seeks to help students arrive at a better understanding of American education through an examination of education policy.
 Policy is of great importance to the study of educational issues, practices, organizations, and systems.
 In this course, we will bring policy to the fore by interrogating the complexities of policy development, implementation, and analyses.
 The basic premise of this course is that education policy can be situated and studied as a social, political, and cultural process and organizing principle of modern-day schooling.
-In general, the course will acquaint students with selected education policy issues and challenges that significantly influence current practices of teachers and administrators and the schooling of students.
+In general, the course will acquaint students with selected education policy issues and challenges that significantly influence current practices of educational organizations.